Blue Jelly Beans Plant (Sedum pachyphyllum) Care Indoors, Propagation, Problems & Solutions

 Regularly rotate the pot to ensure that the plant gets adequate light on all sides for uniform growth and prevent leggy growth.

-Average room humidity of 50-55% is adequate for Blue Jelly Beans Plant.
-It has no need for extra humidity.
-Regularly clean the leaves by gently brushing off the dust with a soft brush.
+Sedum pachyphyllum performs best in a humidity of 50-55%; it has no need for extra humidity.
 Ascertain that there is good air circulation to discourage fungal diseases.

 Potting Mix